Ciberth/Logboek-Thesis/questions.md

 - What is the next step in IaC & CM
 - Use of modelling techniques
 - Is abstracting of complexity a good technique and even possible
+- Could you walk us through your workflow when setting up something like this ...